 The requirements contained in this specification cover two separate mechanisms for a client device to obtain access to PacketCable network resources.
-The mechanism of RSVP (contained in Section 3) are applicable to either embedded or standalone MTAs, while the mechanisms of the DOCSIS interface (contained in Section 4) are applicable only to embedded MTAs.
+The mechanism of RSVP (contained in section 3) is applicable to either embedded or standalone MTAs, while the mechanisms of the DOCSIS interface (contained in section 4) are applicable only to embedded MTAs.

-In the initial phase of PacketCable, only the embedded MTA interfaces are REQUIRED, and the CMTS MUST support the DOCSIS MAC interface of Section 4.
-MTAs therefore MUST utilize the mechanisms of Section 4, even though these mechanisms will become optional with future releases of PacketCable.
+In the initial phase of PacketCable, only the embedded MTA interfaces are REQUIRED, and the CMTS MUST support the DOCSIS MAC interface of section 4.
+MTAs therefore MUST utilize the mechanisms of section 4, even though these mechanisms will become optional with future releases of PacketCable.

 In later phases of PacketCable, the full specification is REQUIRED.
-The CMTS MUST support both mechanisms, standalone MTAs MUST support the RSVP mechanism of Section 3, and embedded MTAs MAY support either the RSVP mechanism of Section 3 or the DOCSIS MAC interface of Section 4.
+The CMTS MUST support both mechanisms, standalone MTAs MUST support the RSVP mechanism of section 3, and embedded MTAs MAY support either the RSVP mechanism of section 3 or the DOCSIS MAC interface of section 4.